MostafaSaghafi/Flood_Detection_GEE/README.md

 Detecting the flood and calculate the flooded area
 --------

 This code is for detecting flood inundation and water bodies using Sentinel-1 SAR (Synthetic Aperture Radar) data in Google Earth Engine (GEE).
 It involves several steps, including data filtering, speckle noise reduction, flood and water body detection, visualization, and export of results.
-Let’s break it down line by line:

 ---